Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 CW/HW: Made UIs better, starting to add more customization options, add a bigger scoreboard menu, add some color changes, add sounds/fonts to decorate the game.

 ## 6/10/2023
 HW: Allowed user to pick what color they want to officially start the game; added sound effects.
 Re-made scoreboard (still a w.i.p), and worked on bot movement.
+Fixed scoreboard + helped debug userTurn issues.